Hungarian Revolution of 1956: Hungary

 The Red Cross and the Austrian Army established refugee camps in Traiskirchen and Graz.
-Imre Nagy along with Georg Lukács, Géza Losonczy, and László Rajk's widow, Júlia, took refuge in the Embassy of Yugoslavia as Soviet forces overran Budapest.
+Nagy along with György Lukács, Géza Losonczy, and László Rajk's widow, Júlia, took refuge in the Embassy of Yugoslavia as Soviet forces overran Budapest.
 Despite assurances of safe passage out of Hungary by the Soviets and the Kádár government, Nagy and his group were arrested when attempting to leave the embassy on 22 November and taken to Romania.
 Losonczy died while on a hunger strike in prison awaiting trial when his jailers "carelessly pushed a feeding tube down his windpipe".

 The remainder of the group was returned to Budapest in 1958.
-Nagy was executed, along with Pál Maléter and Miklós Gimes, after secret trials in June 1958.
+Nagy was executed, along with Maléter and Miklós Gimes, after secret trials in June 1958.
 Their bodies were placed in unmarked graves in the Municipal Cemetery outside Budapest.

 During the November 1956 Soviet assault on Budapest, Cardinal Mindszenty was granted political asylum at the United States embassy, where he lived for the next 15 years, refusing to leave Hungary unless the government reversed his 1949 conviction for treason.
 Because of poor health and a request from the Vatican, he finally left the embassy for Austria in September 1971.

 Nicolas Krassó was one of the left leaders of the Hungarian uprising and member of the New Left Review editorial committee.
 In an interview he gave to Peter Gowan shortly before his death, Krassó summed up the meaning of the Hungarian Revolution with a recollection from Stalin's short speech in the 19th Congress of the Soviet Union in 1952: "Stalin kept silent throughout the Congress till the very end when he made a short speech that covers about two and a half printed pages.
 He said there were two banners that the progressive bourgeoisie had thrown away and which the working class should pick up – the banners of democracy and national independence.
 Certainly nobody could doubt that in 1956 the Hungarian workers raised these banners high."